 General Funding Guidelines

-- For dinners, fundraising events, tickets, or sponsorships (read our Statement Regarding Special Events Funding);
+- galas, fundraising events, tickets, or sponsorships (read our Statement Regarding Special Events Funding);

-The Dyson Foundation will not award grant support to organizations that, in their constitution, bylaws, or practices, discriminate against a person or group on the basis of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, or religious belief.
-Grantees may target services to a particular population when the targeted groups require specialized programs to meet specific needs not shared by the general population.
+The Dyson Foundation's policy on non-discrimination prevents us from awarding grant support to organizations that, in their constitution, bylaws, or practices, disciminate against a person or group because of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation, or religious belief.
+Grantees, however, may target services to a particular population when the targeted groups require specialized programs to meet specific needs not shared by the general population.